VisionSystemsInc/docker_blueprints/README.rst

 ========== ======================= ====
 Name       S2 Geometry
 Output dir ``/usr/local``
 Build Args ``BASE_IMAGE``          Base image to build the wheel in.
-Currenylt works in Debian instead of Alma
+Currently works in Debian instead of Alma
 ..         ``PYTHON_VERSION``      Build python bindings for this python version
 ..         ``ABSEIL_VERSION``      Abseil version to build from source
 ..         ``S2GEOMETRY_VERSION``  S2 Geometry version to build from source